alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

-#### What Did We Just Learn?

-- About testing?
-- About learning?
-- About teaching?
+### Becoming An Expert

+- ☑️ quick web search
+- ☑️ write what I know
+- ☑️ toy project
+- 🔳 put together what we know

 ![bg right 90%](./images/many-deer.jpg)

 ---

-# A Test Is...
+# A Test Is an Executable Example

 - An **example** of how some **code should behave**.
 - It's usually written with a **traditional syntax**.